DOGS ON TRAILS

 TIPS FOR ENJOYING YOUR DOGS ON THE TRAILS

-• TRY A SKIJOR SET UP: Skijoring is a sport that is simply cross-country skiing with the aid of a towing agent (dog).
+TRY A SKIJOR SET UP: Skijoring is cross-country skiing with the aid of a towing agent (dog).
 In dog skijoring, both dog and human wear harnesses, and are connected to each other by a tow line.
-A skijoring hookup (harness on dog) is better than a leash on the neck collar, because it allows the dog to move freely.
+A skijoring harness on the dog is better than a neck collar leash, because it allows the dog to move freely.
 The harness spreads the tension on the leash across the chest and shoulders and is much less stress on both the dog and the human.
 A skijor set up allows the skier to use their poles, since the dog is connected to a waist belt.

 Places to purchase skijor equipment include:

-NOTE: If your skiing skills make it so you are not comfortable keeping your dog on leash, then it may be best to leave the dog at home until you improve or perhaps consider snowshoeing with your dog on leash instead.
+NOTE: If you are not comfortable keeping your dog on leash while skiing, please leave dogs at home until you do feel comfortable or consider snowshoeing with your dog on leash instead.